CPSC-449-Projects/project3/CPSC-449-Project3/README.txt

 $ sudo apt install --yes awscli

-9. Assume that you downloaded, extracted, and move the contents of Amazon Dynamodb to a location of your choice (if not, please see 'REQUIREMENTS' section), to set up Amazon Dynamodb locally, change the current directory to the one that contains "DynamoDB.jar", and command:
+9. Assume that you downloaded, extracted, and moved the contents of Amazon Dynamodb to a location of your choice (if not, please see 'REQUIREMENTS' section to download), to run Amazon Dynamodb locally, change the current directory to the one that contains "DynamoDB.jar", and command:

 $ java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb